The Rules of Secret Hitler

 - Hitler is elected Chancellor any time after the third Fascist Policy has been enacted.

 Each player will receive a Secret Role card.
-The table below determines the correct distribution of roles.
+The table below determines the correct distribution of roles and whether Hitler knows who the Fascists are or not.

 Secret Hitler is played in rounds.
 Each round has an Election to form a government, a Legislative Session to enact a new Policy, and an Executive Action to exercise governmental power.